-Flora Murray never married and was the constant companion of Louisa Garrett Anderson until her death from rectal carcinoma in 1923.
+Flora Murray never married and was the constant companion of Louisa Garrett Anderson until her death from rectal carcinoma on 28th July 1923.
 She was buried in the churchyard at Holy Trinity Church near to her home in Penn, Buckinghamshire.

 I crossed the Channel only once, and that was soon after war broke out, when I spent a week-end in the British hospital run by Dr. Louisa Garrett Anderson, with Dr. Flora Murray, at Wimereux near Boulogne.
 It was in a way a triumph for the militant movement that these two doctors, who had been prominent members of the W.S.P.U., were the first to break down the prejudice of the British War Office against accepting the services of women surgeons.
 Under the name of the Women's Hospital Corps they had to work first with the French Red Cross, who felt no such prejudice and allowed them to establish a hospital for wounded soldiers in the Hotel Claridge, Paris.
 Here, in addition to French wounded, there were some British cases; and when the same women secured permission to open another hospital in the Chateau Mauricien at Wimereux, it was recognised as a voluntary hospital by our own War Office and received only British wounded.
 This was a prelude to the establishment of the Women's Military Hospital in Endell Street, London, which was under the command of these two doctors and remained open till after the war was over.